dime-worldbank/dime-account-admin/README.md

 But since DIME Analytics do not have admin rights on those repos, there are no specific guidelines for such repos.

-### Why add DIME users as members first?

-Users with an active contract with DIME ("_DIME users_") should be added as members of the https://github.com/dime-worldbank account ("_DIME account members_").
-Adding DIME users as account members has these advantages:

-* Project teams can give and revoke access to their repos when DIME users join or leave the team without having to involve DIME Analytics
-* Collaboration across teams is easier as other DIME users can quickly be given access to repos without having to involve DIME Analytics
-* This provides a way to manage access to content on the DIME account to DIME members only.

 ## DIME Account